JasrajCode/chat-app/README.md

 ## Usage

-- **Create a Chat**: Navigate to the "Create Chat" page, select a user, and press "Start a new chat."
+- **Create a Chat**: Click "Create New Chat", select a user, and press "START A NEW CHAT"
 - **Send Messages**: Engage in real-time conversations with your contacts.

-## License

-This project is licensed under the MIT License.